Brewir/MyRepo/README.md

 # MyRepo

 Just trying something.
-This is to store all the code I'm doing right qnd left
+This is to store all the code I'm doing right and left